 Photo of U.S. Capitol Building, available here

 Before there was “Repeal and Replace,” there was House v.
 Burwell.
-In 2014, the U.S. House of Representatives filed a lawsuit against the Democratic Administration for allegedly failing to implement several provisions of the Affordable Care Act (ACA) in the U.S. District Court for the District of Columbia.
-A simple majority of Republican Representatives passed a House Resolution entitling Speaker Boehner to sue the Executive Branch to commence House v.
-Burwell, which is currently on hold at the appellate level due to the anticipated overhaul of the American health care system.
-Rejecting the majority of the allegations, the lower court ruled in favor of the House of Representatives on its claim that the Obama Administration was unconstitutionally funding the ACA because certain payments had never been authorized.
-Beyond the lack of merits for this interpretation of the statute, the Court critically erred both in granting standing to the House and in denying the Administration’s motion for summary judgment, violating judicial precedent and the Constitution.
-Consequently, the House Republicans could prevent lower and middle-income citizens from obtaining their benefits provided under the ACA, creating additional barriers to the accessibility of affordable healthcare without the fear of political accountability.
+In 2014, the U.S. House of Representatives filed a lawsuit against the Democratic administration in the U.S. District Court for D.C. for allegedly failing to implement several provisions of the Affordable Care Act (ACA).
+A simple majority of Republican Representatives passed a House Resolution giving Speaker Boehner the authority to sue the Executive Branch to commence the litigation, which is currently on hold at the appellate level.
+Rejecting the majority of the allegations, the district court ruled in favor of the House of Representatives on its claim that the Obama administration was unconstitutionally funding the ACA because the House never appropriated certain payments.
+The Court critically erred both in granting standing to the House and in denying the administration’s motion for summary judgment, and in so doing violated judicial precedent and the Constitution.
+Consequently, the House Republicans could prevent lower and middle-income Americans from obtaining their entitlements provided under the ACA.
+The lawsuit demonstrates the Republican effort to sabotage the ACA without the fear of political accountability while simultaneously creating additional barriers to the accessibility of affordable healthcare.

 by Desiree Tims

 On November 8, 2016, the United States elected its forty-fifth President of the United States.
 The historic presidential election of Republican Nominee, Donald J. Trump, who is a real-estate billionaire, sparked a national debate between those who support and oppose him due to his divisive campaign rhetoric and political inexperience.